Georgiy-JO/Stringplus_for_S21/src/DBW.md

     The testing showed that it probably would be easier to change the structure of a buch of functions.
     The problem is that this changes are so massive it can break everything.
     I'm going to start a new branch for it.

+## feature/rk_jo_rework_check(06.03.24):
+This branch summery:
+FULL WORKABLE & CHECKED VERSION OF s21_sscanf WITH TESTS!

+    Commit:
+        Working version of s21_sscanf.c;
+        All the tests done.

+    Issue: the version is not optimal.
+    Next:   Optimization of the s21_sscanf.c;
+            Clang-foemat;
+            Valgrind;
+            Gcov;
+            Makefile issues.

+    PS.
+This branch is fully operational, has a lot of commented "printfs", due to that is usefull for troubleshooting.
+    PSS. %c && %lc  -- are not working properly and prbaly never will.